Phoenixville, PA Personal Injury Lawyer

 Reasons for Claims

-Personal injury is legal term that refers to any instance where one person’s negligent or intentionally wrongful act leads to the physical injuries and subsequent damages of another.
+Personal injury is a legal term that refers to any instance where one person’s negligent or intentionally wrongful act leads to the physical injuries and subsequent damages of another.
 Because of this, personal injury claims can be broad and far-reaching, including instances of auto accidents and defective product accidents.
 Our personal injury lawyers can help you understand whether or not your claim meets the criteria to sue so that you know if you have a case or not.
 Typically, if someone acted negligently and breached the duty of care they owed to you, causing you damages, you can file an injury claim in Phoenixville.

 Serious Injury Threshold